SOS Children's Village Sofia

 Each child has their own "Individual Development Plan" which lays down their specific needs and the support and therapy they require.

 Children who live in Pernik, and want to study in vocational schools, move to Sofia at the age of 13 or 14.
-They live in family-based care in the capital.
+They live in SOS foster families in the capital.